Maikel Garcia Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks second in MLB with a collective 9.4 strikeouts per nine innings.
+- The White Sox pitching staff ranks fourth in MLB with a collective 9.4 strikeouts per nine innings.

-- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.95).
+- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.89).

-- The White Sox give up the fourth-most home runs in baseball (193 total, 1.4 per game).
+- White Sox pitchers combine to surrender 196 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- The right-hander's last time out came on Saturday against the Detroit Tigers, when he tossed 5 1/3 innings, surrendering three earned runs while allowing five hits.
+- The righty's most recent time out was on Tuesday against the Kansas City Royals, when he threw 5 1/3 innings, surrendering four earned runs while allowing eight hits.

-- In 15 games this season, the 27-year-old has a 4.87 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .216 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.